verdaux/BookNotes/Vocab Lab/Vocab 5.md

 - [ ] Adjective: putrid
 - [ ] Noun: hubris
 - [ ] Adjective: furtive
+- [ ] Noun: limerence
+	Intense infatuation with another person, with the desire to have the feeling reciprocated • Just as love can strike at any time when we least suspect it, you can find yourself in a state of limerence with the most unlikely of people.
+Derived

+Adjective: limerent
 |fur-tiv|
 	Marked by quiet and caution and secrecy; taking pains to avoid being observed • a furtive manner =	sneak, sneaky, stealthy, surreptitious